 For more information on Bruin Biometrics sustainability policy please refer to our Sustainability page.

 There is no specific shelf life.

 The single use sensor should only be used for an episode of scanning – this is defined as each heel and sacrum for a single patient in a single session.
 It should then be disposed of and a new sensor used for the next episode of scanning.
-The sensor is checked on attachment to the handset and BBI cannot guarantee that re-use will offer accurate delta readings.
+Additionally, the sensor is a single-use sensor – in line with other products of its type, re-use may pose a cross infection risk.
+Note, the sensor is checked on attachment to the handset and Bruin Biometrics cannot guarantee that re-use will offer accurate delta readings.